Convex-Dev/design/docs/cad/003_encoding/README.md

 The address number MUST be positive, i.e. a 63-bit positive integer.

-Since Addresses are allocated sequentially from zero (and Accounts can be re-used), this usually results in a short encoding.
+Since addresses are allocated sequentially from zero (and Accounts can be re-used), this usually results in a short encoding.

 Addresses MAY be used by implementations outside the CVM for other types of sequentially allocated values.